r12f/sactor/README.md

 There are a few ways to install sactor to your projects:

+1. Manually add Sactor as dependent in `lib_deps` of platformio.ini.
+2. Use PlatformIO Core cli to add Sactor as dependent: `pio pkg install --library "r12f/Sactor@^0.1.0"`
-1. Download the project as zip folder on github, then unzip it to your `lib` folder.
+3. Download the project as zip folder on github, then unzip it to your `lib` folder.
-2. Download the package from release page, and unzip it to your `lib` folder.
+4. Download the package from release page, and unzip it to your `lib` folder.
-3. Use `git submodule` to add this project as submodule under your `lib` folder.
+5. Use `git submodule` to add this project as submodule under your `lib` folder.

 Feel free to check the examples folder to see how the end result looks like.